|

 Volcanic Clouds Overview

-What are volcanic clouds?
-Science issues -- Why are a wide range of scientists interested in volcanoes?
-Volcanoes are ... atmosphere Public issues -- why everyone should be aware of volcanic clouds Aircraft hazards are a prime public safety issue for volcanic clouds.
-Volcanoes emit gases that affect the health of humans ...
+Volcanic eruptions can be used as a tool to study the atmosphere · Public issues -- why everyone should be aware of volcanic clouds Aircraft hazards are a prime public safety issue for volcanic clouds ...

 www.geo.mtu.edu